poldracklab/expfactory-experiments-upgrade-testing/README.md

 jsPsych 7 does not allow access to the global jsPsych object for most thing.
 Any calls to the global `jsPsych` object in `experiments.js` that happen outside of a function definition will need to be moved, or rewritten in a way that doesn't call `jsPsych`.
 In jsPsych 7 `initJsPsych` produces a jsPsych object that can be used like the old `jsPsych` global object was used.

 Old jsPsych needed one function call to start an experiment, while jsPsych 7 needs at least two seperate calls.
+The following are from the html/js templates used by expfactory packages to serve experiments:

 Old style:
 ```